hirefire/hirefire-resource-ruby/README.md

 ## HireFire Integration Library for Ruby Applications

-This library integrates Ruby applications with HireFire's autoscalers on Heroku, Render, and other platforms.
-It reports app metrics so HireFire can autoscale web and worker processes.
-That unlocks strategies such as Request Queue Time, Requests Per Minute, CPU Activity, Job Queue Latency, and Job Queue Size.
-Set `HIREFIRE_TOKEN` for the library to run.
+This gem integrates Ruby applications with HireFire's autoscalers on Heroku.
+It reports app metrics so HireFire can autoscale web and worker processes, unlocking metric-based autoscaling such as Request Queue Time, Requests Per Minute, CPU Activity, Job Queue Latency, and Job Queue Size.

 **Supported runtimes:**